J6 Timeline

 @RealDonaldTrump

-Then-President Trump Posts to Twitter
+Then-President Trump Posts to Twitter in the Morning Hours of J6

 "States want to correct their votes, which they now know were based on irregularities and fraud, plus corrupt process never received legislative approval.
 All Mike Pence has to do is send them back to the States, AND WE WIN.
 Do it Mike, this is a time for extreme courage!"